espressif/esp-sr/docs/en/wake_word_engine/ESP_Wake_Words_Customization.rst

 #.
 Espressif has already opened some wake words for customers' commercial use, such as "HI Leixi", or "Nihao Xiaoxin".

-    -  For a complete list, see Table :ref:`Publicly Available Wake Words Provided by Espressif <esp-open-wake-word>` .
     -  Espressif also plans to provide more wake words that are free for commercial use soon.

 #.
 Offline wake word customization can also be provided by Espressif: